numalariamodeling/FE-2023-examples/README.md

 <details><summary><span><em>Parameter Sweeping</em></span></summary>
 <p>

-This exercise demonstrates how to "sweep" over parameters to have a set of different values across our experiment.
-There are a variety of reasons we may want to test out a range of parameter values, some examples include:
+This exercise demonstrates how to "sweep" over parameters to have a set of different values across simulations in our experiment.
-    - running multiple stochastic realizations (this example)
-    - testing fit for calibration, such as with amount of larval mosquito habitat (calibration example, later this week)
-    - testing different intervention configurations, such as coverage levels or repetitions (we'll look at this more next week)

 For now we'll start with a simple sweep over one config parameter, such as the run number.
 There are additional more complicated sweeping methods, particularly with creating campaigns, that we will discuss later in the program.